Fejiro001/product-preview-card-component-main/README.md

 - Mobile-first workflow

 ### What I learned
-Having 2 equal divs side by side in one div container
+Having 2 equal divs side by side in one div container.
+Code is shown below:

 ```css
 .productCard {